pl608/Battle-Ship/README.md

 # Battle-Ship
-this SHOULD work in lenux(if i spelled it wrong spam issues till i fix it) the thing that maby wont work is because this clears the screen then reprints the battleship board along with some other stuff
+this SHOULD work in lenux(if i spelled it wrong spam issues till I fix it) the thing that maby wont work is where it clears the screen then re-prints the battleship board along with some other stuff (to look animated)
+#### Note:
+the clear wont work in python idle(and if i spelled that wrong spam) because it uses os to clear because I dont know of a better way (you are free to enlighten me in issues)
 # There Are Probably Tons of bug and\or error
 so just spam issues till i fix nything like that
 # if you want to add a ship to be used in the game you need to copy the format of the other ones